Kayli/logspub/dev-distributed-k8s.md

 - kubectl is cli for k8s
 - minikube provides simple local k8s cluster
 - helm is a k8s package manager
+- object definitions
+  - define desired state
-- object definitions define desired state, while controllers watch object definitions to achieve that state
+    - controllers watch object definitions to achieve that state
+  - often defined in yaml file format, but there are json and cli alternatives

 ## key entities